-In a small bowl, combine the warm water and yeast.
+In a small bowl, combine the warm water, sugar, and yeast.
 Whisk together and let sit for ~10 minutes, until the yeast is dissolved and it starts to bubble.

-While the yeast is dissolving, combine the flour, salt, and sugar in a large bowl.
+In the meantime, combine 4 cups of flour and salt in a large bowl.
 Mix together.

 Knead the dough for about 10 minutes, then form into a ball.

-Grease a large stainless steel bowl with ~1 tsp. of olive oil and place the kneaded dough into the bowl.
+Grease a large stainless steel bowl with 1 tbsp of olive oil and place the kneaded dough into the bowl.
 Toss the dough a couple of times so that it is completely covered in olive oil.

-Cover the bowl with a damp towel and set aside for one hour (it should double in size).
+Cover the bowl with a clean towel and set aside for one hour, until it doubles in size.

 Lightly dust a large surface with flour and place the dough on top.
 Using a rolling pin, gently roll out the dough into a rounded rectangular shape that is ~1 inch thick.